 Not a legal foreclosure reference.
 For information only.

 A Little History

 In 2008, a lot of people learned the hard way how the foreclosure process works.
 In the height of the housing bust, the middle Georgia area (Warner Robins, Macon, Perry, etc.) averaged over a thousand foreclosures every month.
 Home values dropped an average of 30-40 percent.
 It was not a fun time for many people in Georgia…, Now for what you came here to learn.

 The Foreclosure Process

 If you get behind on your mortgage payments, Georgia is one of the least desirable places to be.
 Let me explain.
 Georgia is considered a non-judicial state, meaning a foreclosure does not go in front of a judge or even see a courtroom to be processed.
-Let’s go thru this step by step.
+Let’s go thru the foreclosure procedure step by step.

 A foreclosure can really test the endurance of a family.
-The stress involved can make family members snap at each, cause sleepless nights, and make Pepto-Bismol the drink of choice.
+The stress involved can make family members snap at each other, cause sleepless nights, and make Pepto-Bismol the drink of choice.
 When the dust settles, the homeowner now has multiple late notices on their credit report and a foreclosure.
-Homeownership MIGHT be possible in as little as four years later, if the homeowner rebuilds their credit and finds a bank with the right loan program.
-A foreclosure CAN stay on a credit report for seven years.
+Home ownership MIGHT be possible in as little as four years later, if the homeowner rebuilds their credit and finds a bank with the right loan program.
+A foreclosure CAN stay on a credit report for TEN years.
 It’s enough to make a grown man cry.
 It’s frustrating, embarrassing, and more stress than anyone should go thru.